CrazyVito11/traefik-reverse-proxy/README.md

 Using the system/default Docker engine should resolve the issue.
 ![Screenshot of the option you have to click in the Docker Desktop interface](./assets/docker_desktop_change_docker_engine.png)

+### Traefik dashboard / Jaeger UI don't accept my credentials
+If you try to access the Traefik dashboard or Jaeger UI, and it doesn't accept any credentials, then make sure that the `.env` has been configured properly.

+The credentials they use are configured in the `.env`, and if they aren't set, Traefik will not accept any entered credentials.